How to Keep Your Gums Healthy

 When you think about oral health, the first things that come into your mind are teeth.
 That is okay, because the teeth are truly essential parts of oral health, but it is important to point out that the gums are equally important.

-According to the website of Passes Dental, not taking care of your gums may even lead to gum disease, and ultimately, to tooth loss.
+Not taking care of your gums may even lead to gum disease, and ultimately, to tooth loss.
 So, you should take care of your gums as well, because if you focus too much on your teeth and disregard the other parts of your mouth, you may still end up losing those teeth anyway.

 Brush your teeth and gums